Digital Realty Trust Inc. (DLR) Shares Down Despite Recent Market Volatility

-Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -0.62 compared to its previous closing price of 104.88.
-Nevertheless, the company has seen a loss of -3.86% in its stock price over the last five trading days.
+Digital Realty Trust Inc. (NYSE: DLR)’s stock price has decreased by -2.25 compared to its previous closing price of 105.32.
+However, the company has seen a -1.23% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Digital Realty Trust Inc. (NYSE: DLR) Right Now?

-The price-to-earnings ratio for Digital Realty Trust Inc. (NYSE: DLR) is above average at 90.40x.
-The 36-month beta value for DLR is also noteworthy at 0.53.
-There are mixed opinions on the stock, with 11 analysts rating it as a “buy,” 1 rating it as “overweight,” 9 rating it as “hold,” and 2 rating it as “sell.”
+Digital Realty Trust Inc. (NYSE: DLR) has a higher price-to-earnings ratio of 89.37x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.56.
+Analysts have mixed views on the stock, with 12 analysts rating it as a “buy,” 1 as “overweight,” 9 as “hold,” and 2 as “sell.”

 Sponsored